Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 What happened?

-The issue with this approach of handling promises is that we tend to nest or chain this operations, the `then` block fattens and it is not that friendly.
+The issue with this approach to handling promises is that we tend to nest or chain this operation, the `then` block fattens and it is not that friendly.
 So let's look at `async` and `await`.

 ## async and await

 In the normal flow of data, we don't want the async operation to run in the background.
-We want to listen on it and use its result to do something else (as we did in the `then` and `catch`).
+We want to listen to it and use its result to do something else (as we did in the `then` and `catch`).

 Let's create an async operation and handle it using `async` and `await`.